polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/coretime.md

 ## Introduction

-The Coretime system chain facilitates the allocation, procurement, sale, and scheduling of bulk [coretime](../../glossary.md#coretime), enabling tasks (such as [parachains](../../glossary.md#parachain)) to utilize the computation and security provided by Polkadot.
+The Coretime system chain facilitates the allocation, procurement, sale, and scheduling of bulk [coretime](/polkadot-protocol/glossary/#coretime){target=\_blank}, enabling tasks (such as [parachains](/polkadot-protocol/glossary/#parachain){target=\_blank}) to utilize the computation and security provided by Polkadot.

-The [Broker pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/index.html){target=_blank}, along with [Cross Consensus Messaging (XCM)](TODO:update-path){target=\_blank}, enables this functionality to be delegated to the system chain rather than the relay chain.
-Using [XCMP's Upward Message Passing (UMP)](TODO:update-path){target=\_blank} to the relay chain allows for core assignments to take place for a task registered on the relay chain.
+The [Broker pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/index.html){target=\_blank}, along with [Cross Consensus Messaging (XCM)](TODO:update-path){target=\_blank}, enables this functionality to be delegated to the system chain rather than the relay chain.
+Using [XCMP's Upward Message Passing (UMP)](https://wiki.polkadot.network/docs/learn-xcm-transport#ump-upward-message-passing){target=\_blank} to the relay chain allows for core assignments to take place for a task registered on the relay chain.

-The Fellowship RFC: [RFC-1: Agile Coretime](https://github.com/polkadot-fellows/RFCs/blob/main/text/0001-agile-coretime.md){target=\_blank} contains the specification for the Coretime system chain and Coretime as a concept.
+The Fellowship RFC [RFC-1: Agile Coretime](https://github.com/polkadot-fellows/RFCs/blob/main/text/0001-agile-coretime.md){target=\_blank} contains the specification for the Coretime system chain and Coretime as a concept.

 Besides core management, its responsibilities include: